 The conditions for a perfect storm had been set.
 Transplanted West Side gangs clashed with native Near North Side gangs, both of which had been relatively peaceful before.

 At first, there was still plenty of work for the other residents.
-But as the economic pressures of the 1970s set in, the jobs dried up, the municipal budget shrank, and hundreds of young people were left with few opportunities.
+But as the economic pressures of the 1970s set in, jobs dried up, the municipal budget shrank, and hundreds of young people were left with few opportunities.

 But gangs offered companionship, protection, and the opportunity to earn money in a blossoming drug trade.

-The Tragic End of the Dream
+The Tragic End Of A Dream

 Towards the end of the ’70s, Cabrini-Green had gained a national reputation for violence and decay.
 This was due in part to its location between two of Chicago’s wealthiest neighborhoods, the Gold Coast and Lincoln Park.